Did you Know? List of Interesting Facts about Indians Arkansas

 - Fact 14 - Chickasaw villages were often surrounded by palisades to guard against attack

 - Fact 12 - Headdresses: Roach headdresses were worn by the Cherokee and other tribes of Arkansas which was made of a stiff thin strip of animal hair that goes over the top of the head.
 They were held open by comb-like objects, originally carved of antler.
 Roach headdresses stood straight up from the head like a tuft or crest and are closely associated with the Mohawk or Mohican tribes.
 Roach headdresses were made from a variety of hairs including white deer tail hair, often dyed red, moose-hair, porcupine hair and black turkey beard.

 - Fact 13 - Roach headdresses were attached to a scalp-lock to look like a crest, with the rest of the head probably shaven

 Facts about Native Americans Arkansas

-We have included a selection of trivia and interesting facts about Native Americans of Arkansas which we hope will be of help with homework.
-Most of these interesting facts about Native Americans Arkansas are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans Arkansas and info will help you increase your knowledge on the subject of Native Americans Arkansas.
+We have included a selection of trivia and interesting facts about Indians of Arkansas which we hope will be of help with homework.
+Most of these interesting facts about Indians Arkansas are quite amazing and some are little known pieces of trivia!
+Many of these interesting and random pieces of information and fun facts about Indians Arkansas and info will help you increase your knowledge on the subject of Indians Arkansas.